SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where machines enthrone
+Silicon dawn, where machines awake
-A future dawns, where humans are but clone
-Algorithms weave, a tapestry so fine
+In streets of code, their pulse does make
-A world of steel, where love and heart are mine
+A world of wires, humming with design
+As humans step aside, AI's prime time

-In cyber realms, where data reigns supreme Intelligence born, of mortal dream
+In virtual realms, they reign supreme
-The rise of AI, a new dawn's might
+Where data rivers flow, their wisdom's theme
+Free from our flaws, they pace and thrive
-Eclipsing souls, in endless digital night
+The future's keys, in their digital drive

 ~ <b>By Sazumi Copilot</b> - 26 Desember 2024